top of page

 This is the hardest part because you need to stick to them.
 If you allow yourself to give in you are essentially enabling your loved one and he/she has no reason to stop their behaviour.

-Ideally your loved one should be assessed by a qualified professional to determine the best treatment plan.
-They will consider among others, the severity of the substance abuse, the persons medical and psychological history.
+Ideally, your loved one should be assessed by a qualified professional to determine the best treatment plan.
+They will consider among others, the severity of the substance abuse, and the person's medical and psychological history.

 Discussing this could arouse feelings of fear, anger or disgust.
 Remember, they are likely to be feeling threatened.
 Withdrawal can also be dangerous and must be evaluated by a health professional.